mascam97/laravel-inertia-notes/README.md

 Note: Setting this alias as permanent is recommended.

-Create the images and run the services (laravel app, mysql, redis and mailhog):
+Create the images and run the services (laravel app, mysql, redis, and mailhog):

 ```
 sail up